Wetland: Water purification

+Precipitation and surface runoff induces soil erosion, transporting sediment in suspension into and through waterways.
+All types of sediments whether composed of clay, silt, sand or gravel and rock can be carried into wetland systems through erosion.
+Wetland vegetation acts as a physical barrier to slow water flow and then trap sediment for both short or long periods of time.
+Suspended sediment can contain heavy metals that are also retained when wetlands trap the sediment.

-Capacity: The ability of wetland systems to store or remove nutrients and trap sediment and associated metals is highly efficient and effective but each system has a threshold.
+The ability of wetland systems to store or remove nutrients and trap sediment is highly efficient and effective but each system has a threshold.
 An overabundance of nutrient input from fertilizer run-off, sewage effluent, or non-point pollution will cause eutrophication.
 Upstream erosion from deforestation can overwhelm wetlands making them shrink in size and cause dramatic biodiversity loss through excessive sedimentation load.
-Retaining high levels of metals in sediments is problematic if the sediments become resuspended or oxygen and pH levels change at a future time.
-The capacity of wetland vegetation to store heavy metals depends on the particular metal, oxygen and pH status of wetland sediments and overlying water, water flow rate (detention time), wetland size, season, climate, type of plant, and other factors.

-The capacity of a wetland to store sediment, nutrients, and metals can be diminished if sediments are compacted such as by vehicles or heavy equipment, or are regularly tilled.
-Unnatural changes in water levels and water sources also can affect the water purification function.
-If water purification functions are impaired, excessive loads of nutrients enter waterways and cause eutrophication.
-This is of particular concern in temperate coastal systems.
-The main sources of coastal eutrophication are industrially made nitrogen, which is used as fertilizer in agricultural practices, as well as septic waste runoff.
-Nitrogen is the limiting nutrient for photosynthetic processes in saline systems, however in excess, it can lead to an overproduction of organic matter that then leads to hypoxic and anoxic zones within the water column.
-Without oxygen, other organisms cannot survive, including economically important finfish and shellfish species.

 Wastewater treatment

-Constructed wetlands are built for wastewater treatment.An example of how a natural wetland is used to provide some degree of sewage treatment is the East Kolkata Wetlands in Kolkata, India.
+Constructed wetlands are built for wastewater treatment.
+An example of how a natural wetland is used to provide some degree of sewage treatment is the East Kolkata Wetlands in Kolkata, India.
 The wetlands cover 125 km2, and are used to treat Kolkata's sewage.
 The nutrients contained in the wastewater sustain fish farms and agriculture.